 Although Dad was a golfer at heart, I know that he really enjoyed sailing with us.
-As I sit here on Taka Trois writing this and reminiscing about him, I am so grateful for the times that he came to join us onboard with and especially for that time he and my Mom came to surprise us when we made landfall at the our Atlantic crossing in Antigua and for a very special Christmas with the rest of my family in Saint Martin.
+As I sit here on Taka Trois writing this and reminiscing about him, I am so grateful for the times that he came to join us onboard and especially for that time he and my Mom came to surprise us when we made landfall at the end of our Atlantic crossing in Antigua, and for a very special Christmas with the rest of my family in Saint Martin.

 the day he buys his boat, and the day he sells it.”